John Ruffo

-John Ruffo (born November 26, 1954) is an American former business executive, white-collar criminal and confidence person, who in 1998 was convicted in a scheme to defraud many US and foreign banking institutions of over 350 million US dollars.
+John Ruffo (born November 26, 1954) is an American former business executive, white-collar criminal and con man, who in 1998 was convicted in a scheme to defraud many US and foreign banking institutions of over 350 million US dollars.
 The swindle is considered one of the most significant cases of bank fraud in US history.
 He has been a fugitive from justice ever since, and is on the U.S. Marshals 15 Most Wanted Fugitives list as of 29 August 2024.

 Ruffo was the President of CCS, an IBM equipment reseller in New York City, in 1996.

 Early life

 Ruffo was born to a close-knit Italian American family in a working class neighborhood in Brooklyn.
 He attended New York University on a scholarship, earning a degree in computer science.
 In May 1980, he married his childhood sweetheart, Linda.
 Ruffo initially worked for United Computer Systems LLC in New York, before eventually branching out to form his own firm, Consolidated Computer Services (CCS).